modyo/modyo-docs/docs/en/platform/core/integration.md

 - API Key
 - Secret application code

-You can obtain these values by creating a Facebook application with permissions to log in.
-You can learn more about how to create and configure a Facebook application in your [Official Documentation](https://developers.facebook.com/docs/facebook-login/).
+You can obtain these by creating a Facebook application with login permissions.
+You can learn more about how to create and configure a Facebook application in the [Official Documentation](https://developers.facebook.com/docs/facebook-login/).

 ## Google